 - KSN Kareen MkII: BHP clone that appears to be built using Arcus tooling and/or parts.
 Produced in full-size and compact sizes.
 Imported by JO Arms, with stock inherited by Century when they went out of business.
 Cosmetically, it looks very similar to the Arcus 94 (but not the same).

 - KSN Kareen MkII Transitional: BHP clone that appears to be built using Arcus tooling and/or parts.
 Produced in full-size and compact sizes.
 Imported by JO Arms, with stock inherited by Century when they went out of business.
 Looks identical to the MkIII, except that it has MkII written on the slide.

 - KSN Kareen MkIII: BHP clone that appears to be built using Arcus tooling and/or parts.
 Imported by JO Arms, with stock inherited by Century when they went out of business.
 The MkIII seems to have manufacturing optimizations to reduce costs, and has some cosmetic differences compared to the MkII, but is otherwise the same gun.
 THIS GUN IS NOT THE SAME AS THE “KA-MKIII”.
-THE KA-MKIII WAS NOT MADE IN ISRAEL.
+THE KA-MKIII WAS NOT MADE OR ASSEMBLED IN ISRAEL.

 - KSN GAL: 1911 clone.
 Fairly rare in the USA, but not unheard of.
 Unclear how many models were made.
 Israel Arms International imported these for a while as the M-5000 (commander length) and M-6000 (GI length).
 The M-7000 (double stack) was announced, but never imported.
 Might be a copy of or use parts from the Norinco NP27.